Programmable Filter / Source in ParaView

 • run via View | Python Shell

-• Any ParaView state can be saved as a Python script (File | Save State)
+2. Any ParaView state can be saved as a Python script (File | Save State, select Python format)

 • run via File | Load State

-• Filters | Programmable Filter / Source
+4. Filters | Programmable Filter / Source – today’s workshop

-Why would you want to use the Programmable Filter / Source?
-Fundamentally, these tools let you create custom VTK objects directly from ParaView.
-Let’s say we want to plot a projection of a cubic dataset along one of its principal axes, or do some other transformation for which there is no filter.
+• Longer answer: Fundamentally, Programmable Filter and Source let you create custom VTK objects directly within ParaView.
+For example, suppose we want to plot a projection of a cubic dataset along one of its principal axes, or perform some other transformation for which no built-in filter exists.
+We can compute this projection ourselves and store it in ParaView as a new mesh, offset from the original volume.

-VTK data types
+Common VTK data types

 1. vtkImageData,